offthedial/site/src/pages/idtga/rules.md

 - The match has passed 2:30 before the DC'ing team has forfeited.
 - The team without a DC has 50 or less objective remaining (excluding penalty).

+### After the DC
+- The player who had a DC must rejoin/be ready within 60 seconds of the lobby reopening.
+- All players must ready up immediately
+- All players must use the same weapons/gear as shown in the results.
+- The only exemption to the three rules above are if a substitute is replacing the player who had a DC.
-If either 2 DC’s occur in the same lobby or the host DC’s, the team currently not hosting must host a new lobby.
+- If either 2 DC’s occur in the same lobby or the host DC’s, the team currently not hosting must host a new lobby.

-To reduce the chances of a dc happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
-If not, consider switching hosts.
+> *Note: To reduce the chances of a dc happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
+If not, consider switching hosts.*

+### Lag Complaints
-If there's are complaints about lag from at least 3 people on the same team or 1 person from each team, teams are required to switch hosts to someone on the opposing team.
+- If there's are complaints about lag from at least 3 people on the same team or 1 person from each team, teams are required to switch hosts to someone on the opposing team.

 ## Reporting players
 Sometimes, your team needs a replacement for one of your team members.
 Some examples may include: